react-hookz/web/CONTRIBUTING.md

 ## Development

 1. Implement the hook in `src` folder.
-    - File should be named after the hook.
+    - File should be named after the hook and placed in subdirectory also named after the hook.
     - Hook should have return types explicitly defined.
     - Hook should have JSDoc containing hook description and an overview of its arguments.
     - Hook should be exported by name, not default exported.